OpenXIP/avt-ad-core/README.md

 [IBM DB2 Express-C](http://www-01.ibm.com/software/data/db2/express-c/download.html)
 product as its backend database.

-The ultimate goal of the project provide an implementation of the AD API.
+The ultimate goal of the project is to provide an implementation of the AD API.

 AVT&trade;, including the AVT AD Core&trade; is distributed under the [Apache 2.0 License](http://opensource.org/licenses/Apache-2.0).